wagtail/wagtail/docs/getting_started/tutorial.md

 {% endfor %}
 ```

-Every \"page\" in Wagtail can call out to its parent or children
+Every "page" in Wagtail can call out to its parent or children
 from its own position in the hierarchy.
 But why do we have to
 specify `post.specific.intro` rather than `post.intro`?
 This has to do with the way we defined our model: